aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 Tries to use IPython or bpython, if one of them is available.
 Loads on start a good part of the AiiDA infrastructure.

+.. note:: It is possible to customize the shell by adding modules to be loaded
+	automatically, thanks to the ``verdi devel setproperty verdishell.modules`` command.
+	See :doc:`here<properties>` for more information.

 .. _user: